pauledenburg/silex-doctrine-migrations-provider/README.md

 The service provider registers the following services which you could use:

 - `migrations.em_helper_set`: The Doctrine ORM Entity Manager helper set.
-It would be registered if you have registered the `orm.em` service supposedly from the `DoctrineServiceProvider.
+It would be registered if you have registered the `orm.em` service supposedly from the `DoctrineServiceProvider`.
 - `migrations.commands`: An array of Symfony command instances.
 You could use them to add to your own Console application.